codeactual/mainevent/README.md

 ## Use Cases

-* Search development/production environment logs, whether they're syslog, JSON, nginx or proprietary.
+* Search development/production environment logs which span a variety of formats.
 * Produce dashboard data and graphs specific to your insight needs.
 * Filter and replicate real-time updates into additional systems for specialized processing or alerting.